fbpx

 More stories you might like:

-Polly Greeks' Blog: Lost in translation
+Polly Greeks' Blog: Magic in the mundane

 It was a tiny sack of translucent pink skin with hair-like veins and purple blood blisters for eyes.
 When it opened its yellow beak, an entire universe of critical need and burning dependency gaped before me.